 What is CFF

-CFF is a student run organization and part of Associated Students.
+CFF is a student-run organization and part of Associated Students.
 We promote financial literacy awareness and educate students on various personal finance topics.
-Our mission is to prepare students for a lifetime of financial wellbeing, and those basics start in college.
+Our mission is to provide valuable knowledge to prepare students to become financially literate during college and carry these skills for a lifetime of financial well-being.

-The Community Financial Fund was established in the 2010-2011 academic year, when students passed a measure allocating a new student fee of $2.10 per student per quarter to initiate the program.
-In the fall of 2011, the Fund began its work by supplementing the AS Emergency Loans Program.
-In its second operating year, the CFF inaugurated a well-liked grant program, which provides additional financial assistance to the student populous.
-The grant program also established the financial literacy workshop, which has been instrumental in equipping students with important financial information.
-The Fund works closely with the Financial Aid Department, and the AS Food Bank in order to reach-out to students living with food insecurity as a result of their financial instability.
+The Community Financial Fund was established in the 2010-2011 academic year when students passed a measure allocating a new student fee of $2.10 per student per quarter to initiate the program.
+In the fall of 2011, CFF began its work by supplementing the AS Emergency Loans Program.
+By its second operating year, CFF inaugurated a well-liked grant program which to this day, provides additional financial assistance to the student populous.
+CFF also established financial literacy workshops with the grant which has been instrumental in equipping students with efficient money management tools and overall valuable financial knowledge.
+The Financial Aid Department and the AS Food Bank are co-partners of CFF that collaborate for the outreach of students living with food or housing insecurity.

 Who are We